-As a result from the thousands of nautical miles covered under sail we have gathered extensive experience allowing Barba to explore even more unaccessible destinations and anchorages in the time to come.
-The three destinations described below represents the most substantial ones to date, but fortunately much more of the North Atlantic remains.
+As a result of the thousands of nautical miles covered under sail we have gathered extensive experience, allowing Barba to explore even more inaccessible destinations and anchorages in the future.
+The three destinations detailed below represent the most substantial ones to date, but fortunately much more of the North Atlantic remains to be explored.

 The Norwegian archipelago of Svalbard is about midway between continental Norway and the North Pole.
 Our plan was to sail as far north as we could, not stopping until we reached the Arctic pack ice.
-Loaded with the adventure gear in the form of paragliders diving gear and more Andreas, John, Terry and Daniel set sail from Stavanger June 20th.
-Ivan was picked up enroute in Trondheim, and the five of us departed from Tromsø July 16th.
+Loaded with adventure gear in the form of paragliders, diving gear and more; we, as in Andreas, John, Terry and Daniel set sail from Stavanger on June 20th.
+Ivan was picked up en-route in Trondheim and the five of us departed from Tromsø on July 16th.

 Above: The red line shows the route to 81 degrees North, and the blue line the return route.

 From there we kept sailing until we reached the pack ice surrounding the North-Pole at 81.15 degrees North on August 15th.
-We subsequently circumnavigated Spitzbergen, going through the Hinlopen strait, making it back to mainland Norway on September 2.
-On the way we had met with fabled animals of the great North, such as polar bears, walrus and beluga whales.
+We subsequently circumnavigated Spitzbergen, going through the Hinlopen strait, making it back to mainland Norway on September 2nd.
+On the way we had met with famed animals of the great North such as polar bears, walrus and beluga whales.

 Jan Mayen 2012

-Jan Mayen is located in the arctic, and easily recognizable as it is the only island between Iceland, Greenland and Spitsbergen.
+Jan Mayen is located in the arctic and easily recognizable as it is the only island between Iceland, Greenland and Spitsbergen.
 It was chosen as the first expedition for Barba as it would represent a true challenge for the crew and boat.
-The secondary goal for the expedition was to climb the most inaccessible peak in Norway, the 2277 meters tall glacier covered volcano Beerenberg.
+The secondary goal for the expedition was to climb the most inaccessible peak in Norway, the 2277 meters high glacier covered volcano Beerenberg.

 Above: The red line shows the route to Jan Mayen, and the blue line the return route.

-Our primary concerns when setting sail, were the same as it has been for centuries.
-There were no natural harbors at the island, so the boat had to be anchored off shore.
+The primary concerns when setting sail were the same as they have been for centuries.
+There were no natural harbors on the island, so the boat had to be anchored off shore.
 This leaves the boat and crew particularly vulnerable to stormy weather.
-Jan Mayen is also remotely situated in the North Atlantic, with Iceland as the closest neighbor 550 km south with no means of assistance or provisioning possible.
+Jan Mayen is also remotely situated in the North Atlantic, with Iceland as the closest neighbor, 550 km south with no means of assistance or provisioning possible.

 The Jan Mayen expedition was successfully executed by Andreas, Hanne, Henrik and Jon.

-The sailing in the Barba spirit dates back to 2009 when myself (Andreas) together with Ketil Christensen bought our first boat, Memento Mori (a sistership of Barba).
-Memento Mori sparked the adventurer in us, showing the potential of a sailing boat for exploring the sea.
+The sailing in the Barba spirit dates back to 2009 when Memento Mori was acquired by Andreas and Ketil (a sister ship of Barba).
+Memento Mori sparked the adventurers in us, revealing the potential of a sailing boat for exploring the sea.